How an aerial 1080 predator control operation is run

 Step 1: Assessing when and where to run the operation

 First, the site must be prioritised for predator control as part of a long-term regional conservation plan.
 Engaging in partnership with iwi, hapū and whanau is part of this process.
 We must begin planning 2-3 years before we can consider an aerial 1080 operation.
-View the criteria we use to decide on use of 1080.
+How we use 1080.

 Once confirmed, the timing of a 1080 operation depends on what animals are most at risk and when they are most vulnerable.